20 Best Hairstyles for Women Over 40 — Flattering Cuts for Every Texture

 This guide covers twenty hairstyles specifically chosen for the face shapes, textures, and lifestyles common in your forties.
 Whether you prefer short, medium, or long hair, every style here is designed to look effortlessly polished with minimal daily effort.
 For women in the next decade, see our over-50 guide.

-The collarbone-length lob with internal layers is the single most recommended cut for women over 40 because it flatters every face shape, works with every texture, and requires minimal styling effort.
-The layers add movement and dimension that a single-length cut at this length lacks.
-The lob is long enough for a ponytail but short enough to air-dry beautifully.
+The chin-grazing bob with soft internal layers is the single most recommended cut for women over 40 because it flatters every face shape, works with every texture, and requires minimal styling effort.
+The layers add the movement and dimension that a single-length bob at this length lacks, and they let the ends flick gently outward instead of collapsing into a helmet.

-Face-framing layers starting at the chin highlight cheekbones and soften the jawline — the two features that benefit most from a strategic cut in your forties.
-Ask your stylist for soft, blended layers rather than choppy ones.
-The layered lob works on straight, wavy, and curly hair equally well.
-A texturizing spray and air-drying is all the maintenance this cut needs for a polished daily look.
+Layers that begin right at the chin highlight cheekbones and soften the jawline — the two features that benefit most from a strategic cut in your forties.
+Ask your stylist for soft, blended layers rather than choppy ones, and wear the part slightly off-centre so the heavier side lifts away from the scalp.
+The layered bob works on straight, wavy, and curly hair equally well.
+A texturizing spray and a quick rough-dry is all the maintenance this cut needs for a polished daily look.

 2. The Textured Bob